Clysulti/Main-site/README.md

 # Main-site

-This is the main site of Clysulti, feel free to propose new search engines!
+This is the main site of Clysulti, feel free to ask for new search engines!

 list of search engine:
 Google